nicholascross/Resolve/README.md

 ### Variant resolution

-As already revealed in some of the above examples there can be multiple variants registered for a single type.
+As already revealed in the first usage example there can be multiple variants registered for a single type.

 ```swift
 container.register(variant: "long_date") { () -> DateFormatter in